Use MCP when...

 |---|---|---|

-MCP uses the same API key authentication as the REST API.
-Pass your key in the Authorization header:
+MCP uses the same Authorization: Bearer authentication as the REST API.

-Chronary exposes 9 MCP tools covering agents, calendars, events, availability, and iCal subscriptions:
+Chronary exposes 21 MCP tools covering agents, calendars, events, availability, holds, scheduling proposals, availability rules, and iCal subscriptions:

 Agent management